01-edu/UX-UI/subjects/ux/music-on/wireframes/README.md

 **Deliverables:**

-- Wireframes (6 to 12 screens) from the home page to the product page
+- Wireframes (6 to 12 screens) from the home page to the product page, on Figma
-- Several paths are encouraged

 **Resources:**